pimpadev/lordflix/README.md

 ## 💻 Software

 In this tutorial we will install the **Raspberry Pi OS Lite** *(headless)* version.
+Headless doesn't mean that you have to rip anyone's head off, you moron.
+It means we're going to run the server from another computer.
 In the following link you will find the installer needed to prepare the operating system in the micro sd.

   - [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/)